theanine3D/theanine3D/README.md

 I'm a 3D technical artist and a Blender addon developer.
 I code mainly in Python, though I've created some projects with JavaScript and Lua as well.
 My main interests include 3D, games, VR, virtual worlds, and AI.
 Below are some details about me:

 - 🔭 Fan of open source software and have contributed code to Mozilla.
-- 🤝 Volunteer for the Hubs Foundation as a moderator and web designer.
+- 🧑‍🏫 Background in education, and currently teach 3D design for a living.
+Specifically, the basics of Blender and 3D modeling.
 - 🪩 3D artist since 2010, using game engines like Source, Unreal, & Unity, so my coding projects are often related to games or 3D.
 - 🕹️ Fun fact: My fave videogames include Chrono Trigger, Phantasy Star Online, Legend of Zelda Majora's Mask, and Mother 3.
 - 🛠️ I love a challenge!
 If you have an interesting feature request for one of my projects, send it my way.